World Health Organisation estimates that approximately 800,000 people die by suicide globally each year, with many more attempting it.

 Be quick if you are concerned.
 If you are concerned that they will commit suicide then seek assistance and alert someone immediately.

-Overall, the recent spate of suicides at the grand mosque has heightened awareness of mental health and suicide in the Muslim community.
-Understanding the connection between the two can make it easier for us to promote healthy psychological well-being.
+Understanding the connection between mental health and suicide can make it easier for us to promote healthy psychological well-being.

 Improving education and attitudes towards these matters will promote a community where mental health and suicide is spoken about openly, and those with these problems can feel supported and less likely to fall into the traps of suicidal thoughts.